-The protection continues to apply in cases of external disclosures, provided that the staff member honestly and reasonably believes that the information and any allegation in it are substantially true.
+The protection continues to apply in cases of external disclosures to other EU institutions, provided that the staff member honestly and reasonably believes that the information and any allegation in it are substantially true.
 In this context, account will be taken of any information the staff member has had from the Agency and from OLAF following the initial internal reporting.